Rising-Stars-by-Sunshine/STATS201-Final-project-Jenny/README.md

     - **Correlation between tweet frequency and natural disasters**

-      Examining the correlation between tweet frequency and natural disasters, the analysis focused on the dominance of Australia-related discussions on Twitter from March to June 2022.
+      Examining the correlation between tweet frequency and natural disasters, the analysis focused on the dominance of Australia-related discussions on Twitter from March to June 2022 (CDP 2022).
 With a significant portion of tweets mentioning Australia and a notable presence from Australian institutes, the data supported the hypothesis that there is a correlation between the frequency of tweets and the occurrence of natural disasters.
 The substantial online discussion sparked by these events, including news reports, discussions about post-disaster recovery, and calls for government action, underscored the heightened engagement on Twitter during this period.

     -  **User stances in climate change discussions on Twitter**